-- A. Obtain a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
-Randomly select 5 employees or officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files. - Obtained a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
-Obtained related paid salaries and personnel files and agreed to authorized salaries/pay rates in the personnel files, noting no exceptions. - B. Randomly select one pay period during the fiscal period.
+A. Obtain a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
+Randomly select 5 employees or officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files.

+Obtained a listing of employees and officials employed during the fiscal period and managements representation that the listing is complete.
+Obtained related paid salaries and personnel files and agreed to authorized salaries/pay rates in the personnel files, noting no exceptions.

+- B. Randomly select one pay period during the fiscal period.
 For the 5 employees or officials selected under procedure #9A above, obtain attendance records and leave documentation for the pay period, and - i.
-Observe that all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory); - Observed selected employees or officials documented daily attendance, noting no exceptions. - ii.
-Observe whether supervisors approved the attendance and leave of the selected employees or officials; - Observed that supervisors approved the attendance and leave of the selected employees or officials, noting no exceptions. - iii.
-Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records; and - Observed any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records, noting no exceptions. - iv.
-Observe the rate paid to the employees or officials agrees to the authorized salary/pay rate found within the personnel file. - Observed the rate paid to the employees or officials agrees to the authorized salary/pay rate found within the personnel file, noting no exceptions. - C. Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
+Observe that all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory);

+ii.
+Observe whether supervisors approved the attendance and leave of the selected employees or officials;

+iii.
+Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records; and iv.
+Observe the rate paid to the employees or officials agrees to the authorized salary/pay rate found within the personnel file.

+C. Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
 Randomly select two employees or officials and obtain related documentation of the hours and pay rates used in management's termination payment calculations and the entity's policy on termination payments.
 Agree the hours to the employee's or official's cumulative leave records, agree the pay rates to the employee's or official's authorized pay rates in the employee's or official's personnel files, and agree the termination payment to entity policy.

-No employee or official received termination payments during the fiscal period.
+There were no termination payments made during the fiscal period.